Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

     }
 ```

-Now we can infer that the `_isHealthy` check always returns false because the `collateralPrice` always returns 0 since the price in our `OracleMock` is unset.
+We can infer that the `_isHealthy` check is always returning `false` because the `collateralPrice` is set to its default 0 value since we never call the `setPrice` function to set it in our `OracleMock`.

 So we can add a target function to allow the fuzzer to set the `collateralPrice`: